 - Don’t just focus on past or current performance: personality is a better indicator of people’s potential for a new role, especially when it involves managing people

-Hogan Assessments has over 30 years of research in this field and has developed the Hogan High Potential Model that organizations of all sizes and sectors have successfully used.
+Hogan Assessments has developed the Hogan High Potential Model that organizations of all sizes and sectors have successfully used.
 According to Hogan, personality assessment is the ideal empirical base on which to build any high-potential program.

 ‘These are objectively measured, enduring, stable characteristics that aren’t impacted by politics, relationships, or context,’ says Ryan Ross, Hogan’s managing partner.

 Hogan’s high potential model identifies leadership potential along three dimensions.

 - Leadership foundations: the degree to which people can manage their careers, are rewarding to deal with, and are good organizational citizens

 - Leadership emergence: the degree to which people stand out from their peers, build strategic business relationships, exert influence, and are viewed as leaders

 - Leadership effectiveness: the degree to which people are able to build and maintain high-performing teams, and drive those teams toward organizational success